This is the maintenance schedule and associated service intervals for the 2005-2007 Kawasaki KLR650.

-This maintenance schedule applies to the following model:
+This maintenance schedule applies to the following models:

 The Kawasaki KLR650 is a dual-sport motorcycle intended for both on-road and off-road riding.

 It was a long-standing model in Kawasaki’s lineup, having been introduced in 1987 and remaining almost unchanged through the 2007 model.
 The 2008 model was the first significant redesign of the KLR650 since its inception.
 It was built with a 651 cc four-stroke, DOHC, dual-counterbalanced, single-cylinder, water-cooled engine.

 Below is the maintenance schedule for the 2005-2007 Kawasaki KLR650.

 The maintenance for the 2005-2007 Kawasaki KLR650 is broken into two sections: Emission related and Non-emissions.